Wagner Last Name Origin, History, and Meaning

 Lindsay Wagner

-Lindsay Jean Wagner (born Jun 22, 1949) is an American actress best known for her iconic role as Jaime Sommers in the popular science fiction TV series The Bionic Woman.
-She won an Emmy Award for her performance in 1977 and continued to have a successful acting career in film and television.
+Lindsay Jean Wagner (June 22, 1949 - ) is an American actress best known for her iconic role as Jaime Sommers in the science fiction television series The Bionic Woman.
+Wagner won an Emmy Award for her performance, making history as the first actor in a sci-fi series to receive such recognition.
+With a career spanning from the 1970s to the present day, she has appeared in various film and television productions, captivating audiences with her talent and charisma.

 Jill Wagner